davidpham87/hack-zurich-2020/docs/slides.md

 # Disclaimer

-I wanted to create a project that would solve a real pain point that I experienced everyday, at work, online and in private:
+I wanted to create a project that would solve a real pain point that I experienced everyday, at work, online and in my private:

 We lost our ability to differentiating between reality and alternative facts, to acknowledging our limitation, and to being convinced to change opinion.